codingniket/comedynight/README.md

 ## Most creative use of Github

-Shared our code through a githib repo nad used these features :-
+Shared code through githib repo and used these features :-

 1. Regular and small commits
 2. Raised Issues - Issues were raised for the bugs of enhancements that were found in the project throughout the hackathon